 Businesses have to deal with a wide range of issues when moving goods across national borders.
 These concern, for example: the collection of customs duties and taxes; licensing requirements; the enforcement of prohibitions and restrictions; veterinary and phytosanitary checks; supply chain security; the enforcement of environmental policies; and compliance with market standards.

-Trade facilitation is about reducing the impact of trade and customs procedures without undermining their regulatory objectives.
+Trade facilitation is about reducing the impact of trade and customs procedures upon business operations without undermining their regulatory objectives.
 Applied well, trade facilitation can also help border agencies achieve significantly improved border control outcomes.
 There are many good ideas about how to improve trade facilitation.
 Frequently, standard trade facilitation measures are now tied to international recommendations, obligations and commitments, such as:

 - the World Trade Organisation’s (WTO) Trade Facilitation Agreement;